rytrix/raytracer/README.md

 # raytracer
-A raytracer using my graphics library
+A raytracer using my vulkan graphics library